SAFETY PROGRAM OVERVIEW

 - Disciplinary Policy – We have a policy of safety enforcement that is hopefully nurturing for safety improvement but punitively progressive and follows a three step system.

 - Safety Staff – Postler & Jaeckle employs a safety staff of experienced personnel who work under the direction of our Corporate Safety Director Ken Peck.
-Ken has 40 years experience in construction safety and has been P&J’s Safety Director for 27 years.
-Two Safety Managers Nick Hakes & Donna Snay.
+Ken has 40 years experience in construction safety and has been P&J’s Safety Director for 28 years.
+Ken has two Safety Managers Nick Hakes & Todd Harmon assisting him.

 Incident rates are an important indicator of how we preformed on a yearly basis.
 It allows us to track improvement and compared our performance from year to year and to the national averages.
 The following charts show our rates for the past six years.
 We have been able to achieve incident rates that meet or beat industry on average for the mechanical industry.